zeraphie/zeraphie.github.io/_posts/2017-03-08-sample-post.md

 ---
 title: Sample Post
 icon: code
-category: style-guide
+category: Style Guide
 ---

 ## Intro

 This responsive template uses no libraries!
-Just some clever ES6 and SCSS and a [markdown parser](https://github.com/showdownjs/showdown) and [code highlighter](https://highlightjs.org/)
+Just some clever ES6 and SCSS

-Menu items use [google fonts](https://material.io/icons/) so change the icons as needed for better visual grepping while in the inactive view

 This design is inspired by [material design](https://material.io/guidelines/)